omega8cc/advagg/README.txt

  * hook_advagg_filenames_alter.
 Allows for a one to many relationship.
 A single request for a bundle name can result in multiple bundles being returned.
  * hook_advagg_files_table.
 Allows for modules to mark a file as expired.
+ * hook_advagg_js_header_footer_alter.
+Allows one to move JS from the header to the footer.
+Also one can look at both header and footer JS arrays before they get processed.

 JS/CSS Theme Override: